AI Screenr

 Can automated candidate screening make the final hire decision?

-How does automated screening handle knockout criteria?
+How does automated screening handle disqualification rules?

 Is automated candidate screening biased or unfair?